 Aluminum’s Extreme Vacuum Performance

 With low nuclear activation, aluminum has a short neutron activated half-life measured on a scale of hours—significant when compared to stainless steel’s scale, which is measured in thousands of years.
-This offers huge disposal savings and a priceless reduction in potential exposure to staff.
+This offers huge disposal savings and a priceless reduction in potential exposure to personnel.

 Aluminum is essentially magnetically transparent (non-magnetic).
 An aluminum UHV chamber’s low magnetic permeability offers no measurable disruption to electron and ion optics.

-With a low Young’s’ modulus (69GPa) of elasticity (1/3 that of stainless steel, 207GPa) aluminum offers outstanding vibration dampening, making it the material of choice for precision synchrotron, semiconductor and physics applications where excess vibration can have disastrous consequences.
+With a low Young’s’ modulus (69GPa) of elasticity (1/3 that of stainless steel, 207GPa) aluminum offers outstanding vibration dampening, making it the material of choice for precision synchrotron, semiconductor, and physics applications where excess vibration can have disastrous consequences.